digi-Borg/M18-Blockchain_Ledger/README.md

 ## Installation Guide

-Before running the applications open your terminal to install and check for your installations.
-First navigate to the download instructions using the links below.
+Before running the applications open your terminal to install and check for the installations: First navigate to the websites using the links below and follow the download instructions or use the pip installs from the python libraries below.
 Then verify if the installations have been completed.

 * [python](https://www.python.org/downloads/)